riscv-collab/riscv-gnu-toolchain/README.md

 But you should avoid building two newlib or two linux toolchains with the same prefix.

+If building a linux toolchain on a MacOS system, or on a Windows system using the Linux subsystem or cygwin, you must ensure that the filesystem is case-sensitive.
+A build on a case-insensitive filesystem will fail when building glibc because \*.os and \*.oS files will clobber each other during the build eventually resulting in confusing link errors.

 ### Advanced Options

 There are a number of additional options that may be passed to